 - Multiversal Equality introduces a special typeclass to support type safe equality.

 - Implicit Function Types provide a way to abstract over given clauses.

 - Implicit By-Name Parameters are an essential tool to define recursive synthesized values without looping.

-- Relationship with Scala 2 Implicits discusses the relationship between old-style implicits and new-style delegates and given clauses and how to migrate from one to the other.
+- Relationship with Scala 2 Implicits discusses the relationship between old-style implicits and new-style givens and how to migrate from one to the other.

-Overall, the new design achieves a better separation of term inference from the rest of the language: There is a single way to define delegates instead of a multitude of forms all taking an
+Overall, the new design achieves a better separation of term inference from the rest of the language: There is a single way to define given instances instead of a multitude of forms all taking an

 This design thus avoids feature interactions and makes the language more consistent and orthogonal.
 It will make implicits easier to learn and harder to abuse.
 It will greatly improve the clarity of the 95% of Scala programs that use implicits.
 It has thus the potential to fulfil the promise of term inference in a principled way that is also accessible and friendly.

 Could we achieve the same goals by tweaking existing implicits?
 After having tried for a long time, I believe now that this is impossible.